Blogpost · March 12, 2026

 • Trace storage: PostgreSQL or a time-series database.

-• Logging middleware: Intercepts LLM calls and logs details.
+• Logging middleware: A Python class that wraps every LLM call and logs details.

-• Dashboard: Streamlit, Grafana, or a custom React app.
+• Dashboard: Streamlit, Grafana, or a custom React app for visualization.

 import time